-Module bottom side features, almost always, module part number while the top side has Hexabitz truncated logo on the silkscreen.
+Module bottom side features almost always, module part number while the top side has Hexabitz truncated logo on the silkscreen.
 Never the less, it is recommended to distinguish sides using power connectors.
-Top side will always have the positive voltage (3V3) while bottom side will always have the ground (GND).
+Top side will always have the positive voltage (3.3 V) while bottom side will always have the ground (GND).

 Figure 4 shows a non-configurable module.
-This one provides power to the array and thus features only power ports.
+This one provides power to the array.
+Thus, features only power ports.
 Note that some power modules are designed to generate output voltage a bit different from 3.3V (e.g., 3V) .
-They can still power other modules but with possibly some functionality limitation.
+They can still power other modules, but with possibly some functionality limitation.